Food Quality, Safety, Fraud and Defence

 - Chemical Hazards

 A chemical food hazard is any chemical agent that has the potential to cause illness or injury.
-Food chemical hazards can be classified into chemicals that occur naturally, chemicals that may be used in the formulation of your finished product, or chemicals that are unintentionally or incidentally present in your finished product.
-Chemical hazards may be undesirable substances like polychlorinated biphenyls, dioxins, pesticides, heavy metals, allergens, among others.
+Chemical hazards in food can be classified into chemicals that occur naturally, chemicals that may be used in the formulation of your finished product, or chemicals that are unintentionally or incidentally present in your finished product.
+Chemical hazards include undesirable substances like polychlorinated biphenyls, dioxins, pesticides, heavy metals, allergens, among others.

 Table 2: Examples of Chemical Hazards